WhakEi/Riyadh-Transport-Mobile/README.md

 ## Feature Checklist

 - ✅ **Route Planning**: Find routes between locations using public transport
-- ⌛ **Station Search**: Browse and search all metro and bus stations (Partial support so far, cannot view lines passing by selected station)
+- ✅ **Station Search**: Browse and search all metro and bus stations
 - ⚫ **Live Arrivals**: View real-time arrival information for metro and buses
 - ✅ **Interactive Map**: View stations and routes with OpenStreetMap and MapTiler
 - ✅ **GPS Location**: Use your current location as starting point
 - ⌛ **Multilingual**: Supports English and Arabic (العربية) with language-specific map labels (Partial support, some text may still appear in English)
 - ⚫ **iOS Support**: Native version that runs on iOS with ability to use Apple Maps or MapTiler depending on what the user chooses

-## Prerequisites

-- Android Studio Arctic Fox or later
-- Android SDK 21 (Lollipop) or higher

 ## Installation
-You may install the Pre-Built APK in [Releases](https://github.com/WhakEi/Riyadh-Transport-Mobile/releases)
+You may install the Pre-Built APK in [Releases](https://github.com/WhakEi/Riyadh-Transport-Mobile/releases).
+A device running Android 7.0 (Nougat) or higher is required

 ## Build from Source